 and looking back again

 Over the bridge and into a corner of the meadow where I have planted a clutch of bamboos (to help hide a wooden, electric power post).
-Partially flattened by snowfall, they sprang back when I brushed it off.
+Partially flattened by snowfall, they sprang back when I brushed it off with a broom.

 The meadow fast asleep and (almost) imperceptibly snoring.